 What are Compliance Levels with the PCI?

 There are four levels of compliance with the PCI.
 Any merchant that is subject to PCI regulations will be in one of these four levels.
 The levels are based on the merchant’s number of Visa transactions over a year.
 The Visa volume includes credit cards and debit cards, whether pre-paid or connected to a bank account.
 The volume applies to the “Doing Business As” (DBA) of the company; if a company has more than one DBA, then the volume of Visa transactions across all DBAs are taken into consideration to determine the merchant’s compliance level.
-The higher the number of Visa transactions, the higher level the merchant falls into, and the stricter their compliance requirements become, in order to minimize the risk to Visa.
+The higher the number of Visa transactions, the higher level the merchant falls into, and the stricter their compliance requirements become, to minimize the risk to Visa.

 Other Important PCI Information for Merchants

 Businesses that have more than one location must validate their PCI compliance one time each year for each location.
-They must also send in quarterly network scans done by a Security Standards Organization approved vendor.
+They must also send in quarterly network scans done by a Security Standards Organization-approved vendor.

 Are There Penalties for Non-Compliance with PCI?

 Yes, there are penalties.
 However, they are issued at the discretion of the credit card brands that are in charge of PCI.
 A business that has minor compliance violations for the first time, with no prior history of them, may not have any penalty imposed.
 It all depends on what the credit card companies decide to do.
 The penalties for non-compliance are financial ones, with average fines ranging between $5,000 and $100,000 per month until the PCI violations are corrected.
 The penalties are imposed on the banks that process the credit card transactions for your business, but the banks will typically eventually pass those fines down to your business.
-These fines may cause your processing bank to decide to stop working with your company, or to impose higher transaction fees on your business.
+These fines may cause your processing bank to decide to stop working with your company or to impose higher transaction fees on your business.
 If your business is a small one, such fines can put you out of business.
-This is why it is important to read your agreement with your merchant processing bank, because that agreement will let you know what your business’s exposure is if you are found to be in non-compliance with PCI.
+This is why it is important to read your agreement with your merchant processing bank because that agreement will let you know what your business’s exposure is if you are found to be in non-compliance with PCI.

 Is PCI a Law?